timg021/SparseStructuresTEM2/MultisliceCppTest/pdb/ReadmePdb.txt

 //5th parameter contains the desired rotation angle around z axis in degrees
 //6th parameter contains the desired rotation angle around y' axis in degrees (y' is the y axis after the initial rotation around the z axis)
 //7th parameter contains the desired rotation angle around z" axis in degrees (z" is the z axis after the initial rotations around the z and y' axes)
+//8th parameter: 1 = shift the structure so that to centre it in the determined minimal containing ball, 0 = do not shift the structure
-//8th parameter: maximum distance (in Angstroms) between two atoms to be considered "duplicates" and remove all but one; if this distance is negative, no action will be taken
+//9th parameter: maximum distance (in Angstroms) between two atoms to be considered "duplicates" and remove all but one; if this distance is negative, no action will be taken
-//9th parameter: sort output: 0=no_sort, 1=sort_by_z_coordinates_ascending 2=sort_by_occupancy_column_values_descending (sorting according to atomic numbers is always done)
+//10th parameter: sort output: 0=no_sort, 1=sort_by_z_coordinates_ascending 2=sort_by_occupancy_column_values_descending (sorting according to atomic numbers is always done)
-//10th parameter contains output file name
+//11th parameter contains output file name
-//11th parameter: 0 - muSTEM-format XTL file, 1 - Vesta XYZ file, 2 -  Kirkland-format XYZ file
+//12th parameter: 0 - muSTEM-format XTL file, 1 - Vesta XYZ file, 2 -  Kirkland-format XYZ file
-//12th parameter contains the free-form info line that will be recorded into the first line of the output file
+//13th parameter contains the free-form info line that will be recorded into the first line of the output file

 // This program reads a PDB, Vesta XYZ, Kirkland XYZ file or a text file with orientations/defocuses,
 // centers the position of the "molecule" within the "enclosing cube" [0, ctblength] x [0, ctblength] x [0, ctblength],